-Take stock of tools before cleanup
+Gardening: Take stock of your tools before fall cleanup

 Fall cleanup is right around the corner, so now is a good time to inventory your gardening tools.